- Home

 Flexibility is something that, although important, we often take for granted until we no longer have it.
 But being supple isn’t something that’s only relevant to gymnasts and yoga enthusiasts.
 It’s important for all of us because it can make daily life feel easier and more enjoyable.

-Tying our shoes, reaching for something in a cupboard, and even lowering ourselves into a car, are all things that can become a struggle once our flexibility starts to wane.
-And this can not only affect our physical health by impacting our ability to move, but can have a knock-on effect on our mental health too.
+Tying our shoes, reaching for something in a cupboard, and even lowering ourselves into a car are all things that can become a struggle once our flexibility starts to wane.
+And this can affect not only our physical health, but our mental health too.

 However, the great thing about flexibility is that while it’s easily lost, it’s also something that can be easy to improve and maintain.